 Eat more Shiitake mushrooms, less red meat when you’re trying to conceive

 Here’s the bad news about eating for your fertility if you’re a red meat lover.
 According to the Academy of Nutrition and Dietetics, reducing red meat consumption, particularly the consumption of processed meats, can improve fertility.
-In fact, one Harvard study found that reducing processed meat consumption will improve the quality sperm.
+In fact, one Harvard study found that reducing processed meat consumption will improve the quality of sperm.

 These mushrooms not only provide protein without the saturated fats of red meat, they support circulation and cardiovascular health, (which in turn supports reproductive health).
 So why not give this Shiitake Noodle Salad recipe a try?